The Cost of Addiction

 In 2017, the CEO of an outpatient substance abuse treatment facility told Psychology Today that “the real cost of America’s drug epidemic exceeds $1 trillion,” based on how much money is spent on health care, law enforcement, criminal justice, lost wages, treatment, and drug-related crimes.
 That figure is expected to rise in the face of regressive drug policies and a de-emphasis on evidence-based treatment methods.

-In 2011, the Department of Justice’s National Drug Intelligence Center calculated that drug addiction in America cost the country $193 billion in 2007, a total that was updated to $445 billion in 2015.
 The amount covered not only illegal drug use, but also the abuse of prescription medication, ranging from opioids to benzodiazepines.
 It is likely that even in 2015, the actual financial cost was well over $1 trillion.

 $1,000 a Day